 How a company treats employees who bring forth concerns is strong evidence of that company’s propensity to make legal and ethical decisions.
-A company that welcomes hearing about concerns and issues, breeds trust with its employees and other stakeholders like investors and regulators.
-As a result, an organization may learn of matters and be able to resolve them before the writ hits the fan.
+A company that welcomes hearing about concerns and issues breeds trust with its employees and other stakeholders like investors and regulators.
+As a result, employees may share their concerns with an organization before taking them to the government, and the organization may be able to resolve them before the writ hits the fan.
 Gagging whistleblowers, no matter how it’s done, destroys trust with employees, investors and regulators.

 2018 brought a great example of how not to treat employees who raise concerns.

 It all started when Barclays’ CEO Jes Staley hired a colleague from another bank to take an executive position with Barclays.
 A Barclays’ employee sent anonymous letters to the board and to certain executives claiming that the new hire may have acted improperly or erratically in previous jobs; and, that the hiring was otherwise suspect because of Staley’s friendship with the new hire.

 According to the Wall Street Journal, New York State Department of Financial services claimed that although Staley was told by both a Barclays’ compliance officer and its general counsel not to try and identify the employee who was writing the letters, Staley engaged the Barclay’s security team to track down who wrote the letters as well as the United States Postal Service.
 To that end, investigators evaluated the envelopes, tried to obtain video of the mailings, etc. in an effort to figure out who sent the letters.

 When Staley was called out for doing this, he said that he tried to uncover the whistleblower because he felt that the letters were unfair to the new hire and he wanted to set the record straight.